Orillia and Lake Country

 Things to Do in Orillia & Lake Country

-If you prefer to keep your feet on dry land, take to the trails and explore the hiking wonderland surrounding Orillia and Lake Country.
+Of course, theirs is plenty to enjoy on dry land too.
+Take to the trails and explore the hiking wonderland surrounding Orillia and Lake Country.
 Close to town is the Scouts Valley Loop Trail, three looped trails, each 2 km long.
 The area was formerly a Scout Camp and is now a spectacular recreational and educational resource filled with picturesque lookouts and majestic pine trees.

-When you are ready to venture indoors, there are plenty of cultural sites to lure you in.
-Halfway between Orillia and Midland is the Coldwater Canadiana Heritage Museum, with its charming collection of exhibits detailing the history of riverside folk and village life from 1830 to 1950.
+Learn more about the area at local cultural sites.
+Halfway between Orillia and Midland is the Coldwater Canadiana Heritage Museum, featuring a collection of exhibits depicting the history of riverside folk and village life from 1830 to 1950.
 This slice of time overlaps with the Orillia Opera House, another favourite for history buffs and fans of live performances.
 The Orillia Opera House has been the heart of Orillia for over 120 years (both physically and culturally).
 It was originally completed in 1895, but a fire destroyed most of the building in 1915.
 It took two years before the Opera House was rebuilt, albeit a slightly different version to the original.
-It is still the home for live performances today, including regular benefit concerts with Orillia’s most famous homegrown talent, Gordon Lightfoot.
+It is still the home for live performances today, including regular benefit concerts with Orillia’s beloved homegrown talent, Gordon Lightfoot.

 Orillia & Lake Country Neighbourhoods & Districts

-A must-see/do destination for any trail enthusiast.
+A must-see and do destination for trail enthusiasts.
 Winter snow brings cross-country skiing with a broad network of ski trails and snowshoe routes.
-As the weather warms, hiking trails reconnect with local farms and ecotourism opportunities to turn your journey into a delightful experience.
+As the weather warms, hiking trails connect with local farms and ecotourism opportunities.
 No matter the season, Oro-Medonte has an adventure waiting for you.

 Rama First Nation

 Located on the eastern side of Lake Couchiching, is home to the Chippewas of Rama First Nation.
-Known for the fantastic live performances at The Great Indoors Casino Rama, the Chippewas Territory has traditionally been held as a ‘meeting place’ for all visitors.
-It is a beautiful and vibrant community, filled with cultural displays to share Indigenous history in Ontario’s Lake Country.
+Known for the fantastic live performances and exciting gaming at Casino Rama, the Chippewas Territory has traditionally been held as a ‘meeting place’ for all visitors.

-In the center of Lake Country and part of the famous Trent-Severn Waterway.
+The town of Severn sits in the center of Lake Country and along the famous Trent-Severn Waterway.
 Grab a paddle and discover dozens of lakes, rivers, and waterways connecting with this active township.
-Many enthusiasts recommend Coldwater River and Matchedash Bay for the best kayaking.
+Paddlers recommend Coldwater River and Matchedash Bay for the best kayaking.

-Located on the northeastern shores of Lake Simcoe and Lake Couchiching, balanced between the urban community and relaxed waterside living.
-Lake Simcoe is also a hotspot for fishing, with many public beaches and holiday cottages to throw out a line and enjoy the peace.
+Ramara is located on the northeastern shores of Lake Simcoe and Lake Couchiching.
+Lake Simcoe is also a hotspot for fishing, and a great destination for public beaches and holiday cottages.

 Things to Know About Visiting Orillia & Lake Country